 Welcome to the Center for Allied Health Programs

-The Center for Allied Health Programs (CAHP) was established in 2006 as an academic structure to foster innovation and collaboration in the development of digital pathways towards educating the next generation of allied health professionals, and to address Minnesota's projected statewide shortages in the allied health professions.
-The Center currently offers two academic degrees.
-The Occupational Therapy Program (OT) offers a professional master of occupational therapy degree and the Medical Laboratory Sciences Program (MLS) offers a baccalaureate degree.
+The Center for Allied Health Programs (CAHP) was established in 2006 as an academic structure to foster innovation and collaboration in the development of digital pathways toward educating the next generation of allied health professionals and to address Minnesota's projected statewide shortages in the health professions.
+The Occupational Therapy Program (OT) offers a Doctorate of OT (OTD) degree and the Medical Laboratory Sciences Program (MLS) offers a baccalaureate as well as a Masters-level degree (MMLS).

 Mission and Vision